Image

 dhc 5a

 It is from the same company with the same basic configuration, but the Buffalo is still significantly different.
-It has more cockpit windows, oval cabin windows, a forward retracting main landing gear and a rear loading ramp.
+It has more cockpit windows, oval cabin windows, a forward retracting main landing gear, no dorsal fin and a rear loading ramp.